Foggalong/edinburgh-math-latex/README.md

 Known issues

 None at the moment.
 Send an email to the author if you would like to raise an issue.

+If you want to add spacing between lines (for annotating a paper copy, for example) then the package [setspace.sty](https://github.com/rf-latex/setspace) is recommended by the University.
+This was originally bundled with `edmaths` but has since been included in CTAN.

 ## New Usher Institute theme for LaTeX/beamer presentations.